 Ancient Medicine in a Modern World

-Ayahuasca is a shamanic brew: a holistic, existential, experiential medicine that facilitates deep cleansing, states of inner-awakening and direct connection with the spirit world; and a tool to reach amplified states of consciousness.
-It is respected by a vast number of indigenous people of the Amazon as a healing plant or master “teacher plant” and represents the basis of their traditional medicines.
+Ayahuasca is a shamanic brew; a holistic, existential, experiential medicine that facilitates deep cleansing, states of inner-awakening, and direct connection with the spirit world, and is a tool to reach amplified states of consciousness.
+It is respected by a vast number of indigenous people of the Amazon as a healing plant or “master teacher plant” and represents the basis of their traditional medicines.

-In the Shipibo language, the name for ayahuasca is Oni (pronounced Ooni), which means ‘wisdom’, or Oni Kobin, which translates as ‘cooked/prepared wisdom’.
+In the Shipibo language, the name for ayahuasca is Oni (pronounced “OO-knee”), which means “wisdom,” or Oni Kobin, which translates as “cooked or prepared wisdom.”

-Ayahuasca works on every level: on the physical and non-physical being, on our consciousness, on our emotions and on our spirit.
-Also known colloquially as “La Purga” (the purge), ayahuasca is a potent cleansing and purifying medicine that offers a powerful intervention to chronic emotional and psycho-spiritual issues and catalyzes a re-awakening process for most people who work with the right intentions.
-Ayahuasca rids the body of physical impurities, cleanses negative energies from your energetic system (which lie at the root of most physical, emotional and psychological issues), helps bring integration to deep-seated emotional problems, and guides you towards releasing limiting and fear-filled beliefs.
+Ayahuasca works on every level – on the physical and non-physical being, on our consciousness, on our emotions, and on our spirit.
+Also known colloquially as “la purga” (the purge), ayahuasca is a potent cleansing and purifying medicine that offers a powerful intervention to chronic emotional and psycho-spiritual issues and catalyzes a re-awakening process for most people who work with the right intentions.
+Ayahuasca rids the body of physical impurities, cleanses negative energies from the energetic system (which lie at the root of most physical, emotional, and psychological issues), helps bring integration to deep-seated emotional problems, and guides us towards releasing limiting and fear-filled beliefs.

 It is a plant medicine that needs to be approached with absolute respect and caution.
-Provided that a number of clear guidelines and specific precautionary measures are followed, ayahuasca, in combination with myriad other plant-spirit doctors of the Amazon, has the potential to effect profound and lasting healing.
-It can initiate and guide you on a longer-term journey back towards wholeness, coherence, harmony and presence.
+Provided that a number of clear guidelines and specific precautionary measures are followed, ayahuasca, in combination with a myriad of other plant-spirit doctors of the Amazon, has the potential to effect profound and lasting healing.
+It can initiate and guide us on a longer-term journey back towards wholeness, coherence, harmony, and presence.

 Is Ayahuasca a Drug?

-However, the medicine must be offered within a ceremonial, ritual-based environment with sacred, spiritual and therapeutic characteristics by trained healers who can guide, protect and contain the healing/learning journey of the drinker.
-This is essential in order to safely move into an often intense process of deep introspection whilst experiencing both agreeable and difficult experiences throughout the ceremony.
+The medicine must be offered within a ceremonial, ritual-based environment with sacred, spiritual, and therapeutic characteristics by trained healers who can guide, protect, and contain the healing and learning journey of the drinker.
+This is essential in order to safely move into an often intense process of deep introspection while experiencing both agreeable and difficult experiences throughout the ceremony.
 The essence of working with ayahuasca is having a direct experience of your inner world through which you clearly see the nature of your difficulties or problems and discover the ways to overcome and transform them.